 - Allows you to preview what is exactly backed up in iCloud and iTunes.

 - Allows you to select only desired items to recover.

-Its name is dr.fone - Recover (iOS).
+Its name is Dr.Fone - Data Recovery (iOS).
 It is the world's first iPhone data recovery software built for both Windows and Mac.
-By using this software, you will be able to safely retrieve your contacts, messages, pictures, notes etc. from your iPhone.
+By using this software, you will be able to safely retrieve your contacts, messages, pictures, notes, etc. from your iPhone.
 Other media files are also supported to recover from iphone5 and before models.
 However, if you have not backup data to iTunes before, the media file like music, the video will be difficult to recover from iPhone directly.

 World's 1st iPhone and iPad data recovery software